Bhupatindra Malla: Hāku Bhāro

 After returning to office, Bhāju Kasa's popularity grew even more, perhaps surpassing that of Jitamitra Malla.
 This immense popularity was the probable source of a folklore in Bhaktapur.
 It accounts that Bhāju Kasa assisted the youngest queen of Jitamitra Malla attempted to usurp the throne.
 Firstly, in order to gain the trust of the queen, Bhāju Kasa made a large rectangular pond overnight in western Bhaktapur.
 The pond is named Bhājyā Pūkhū after Bhāju Kasa himself and had a Shiva temple in the middle.
 Then after gaining her trust, the two of them plotted to murder a young Bhupatindra Malla.
 They convinced two assassins to kill the young prince in a nearby forest.
 The assassins however couldn't kill the pleading young prince and left him in the forest.
 Bhupatindra Malla would later be picked by a family of Tibetan artisans who raised him until adolescence and taught him his true identity.
 Bhupatindra Malla returns to Bhaktapur where due his popularity gathers his own army and storms the palace.
 His usurping stepmother is imprisoned within the palace while Bhāju Kasa is taken to a forest near the western gates of Bhaktapur where he is executed.

 Despite being a popular folklore, it has no historical basis.
 Not only are there no records of Jitamitra Malla's queen apart from Lālamati, a young Bhupatindra Malla is depicted in a few contemporary paintings and there are ledgers books of various ceremonies of a young Bhupatindra Malla.
 Although it is unclear how a popular figure such as Bhāju Kasa was antagonized in folklore.

 Before, Bhāju Kasa took office, legal documents contained Annapurna Lakshmi, Bhupatindra Malla's great-grandaunt, as the witness.
-Her name first appeared in a legal document form 30 December 1667 during the reign of Jagat Prakasha Malla, Bhupatindra Malla's grandfather.
+Her name first appeared in a legal document from 30 December 1667 during the reign of Jagat Prakasha Malla, Bhupatindra Malla's grandfather.
 She was the first female to appear as a witness in a legal document in Bhaktapur's history.
 From 1667 to 1676, Annapurna Lakshmi's name appeared as a witness in legal documents.